pjmensink/Citizen-Science-Web-Creator---Front-end/README.md

 # Citizen Science Web Creator History :

 - The Citizen Science Web Creator project was first initiated in 2018
-- Database usage changed from mlab to MongoDb Atlas in February 2019
+- Database usage changed from mlab to MongoDB Atlas in February 2019
 - First alpha practical version was completed September 2019
 - Heroku deployment tactic implemented in October 2019
 - Version 1.1.0 was produced in January 2020